Butterflies of New Mexico: The Skippers I: Dicot Skippers (Hesperiidae: Eudaminae)

 Cecropterus albosuffusa (H. Freeman 1943) Whitewashed Cloudywing (updated February 21, 2024)

 Description.
 Of medium size and in most ways very much like Rocky Mountains Cloudywing, but usually with a wash of pale scales over distal portions of the VHW.
 The hind wing often has the tornus slightly produced in males, like C. bathyllus.
 The fringes are less prominently checkered.
 Males have a costal fold.
 Genitalia are apparently distinct.
 Range and Habitat.
 Northern Mexico, southern AZ, SW Texas into southernmost NM.
 Life History.
 As far as we know, albosuffusa has not been reared but we assume its larval hosts and immature stages are similar to those of rockiensis.
 Flight.
 Individuals that we tentatively identify as albosuffusa are recorded June – August in southern NM.
 Comments.
 In their analysis which determined genetically that this skipper is a species distinct from rockiensis, Zhang et al. (Oct.
 2023) ran genomics on specimens from Arizona, Texas and Mexico, but apparently none from New Mexico.
 Therefore, we have no proof, merely educated speculation, that some of the cloudywings that thrive in southernmost NM are C. albosuffusa.
 Nevertheless, we will proceed as if it is a foregone conclusion.
-BOA includes a “southwestern segregate” (not further defined) and we suspect our populations in desert mountains will fit into that little cubbyhole when data become available.
+BOA includes a “southwestern segregate” (not further defined) and we suspect populations in our desert mountains will fit into that taxonomic cubbyhole when data become available.
 At a minimum, the northern edge of albosuffusa and the southern edge of rockiensis remain to be determined; both are likely to be in southern NM.

 Whitewashed Cloudywing (Cecropterus albosuffusa) Organ Mountains, Dona Ana Co., NM; June 6, 2007 (photo by Steve Cary).